 What is negligence?
 Why is negligence important to my case?

-A person or party acts negligently when they do not use the proper amount of care and caution that a reasonable person in the same situation would use to prevent harm to another individual.
-Likewise, a person is negligent if they act in a way that a reasonable person would not in similar circumstances.
+A person or party acts negligently when they do not use the proper amount of care and caution that a reasonable person in the same situation would prevent harm to another individual.
+Likewise, a person is negligent if they act so that a reasonable person would not in similar circumstances.

 The existence of negligence is perhaps the most important aspect of any personal injury case.
-In order to hold the liable party accountable your attorney must be able to prove the defendant’s negligence and show that it directly caused your injuries.
+To hold the liable party accountable, your attorney must be able to prove the defendant’s negligence and show that it directly caused your injuries.
 The following must be proved in a personal injury case:

 - The defendant owed you a duty of care

 - The defendant violated this duty of care in some way

 - You were injured

 - The defendant’s violation directly caused you to sustain these injuries